 Here’s how the grub cycle takes place:

 - Early spring– Mature grubs wake up from hibernation and travel from the deep soil to just beneath the grass surface.
-Grubs then turn to their pupa stage in late spring before change into beetles that eat roses, trees, and shrubs.
+Grubs then turn to their pupa stage in late spring before changing into beetles that eat roses, trees, and shrubs.

 When is it too late to treat grubs?